opensim-org/SCONE/paper/paper.md

 # Acknowledgements
 The development of SCONE has been made possible through the following financial contributions:

-  * The European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 600932.
+  * The European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no 600932.
   * The National Center for Simulation in Rehabilitation Research (NIH P2C HD065690).
   * The VENI research program with project number 15153, which is (partly) financed by the Netherlands Organisation for Scientific Research (NWO).